abdalimran/abdalimran.github.io/about.md

 </details>

 <details>
-<summary style="font-size:15px;margin:0 0 10px 0;"><b>Al Imran, Abdullah</b>, Md.
+<summary style="font-size:15px;margin:0 0 10px 0;"><b>Abdullah Al Imran</b>, Md.
 Rifatul Islam Rifat, and Rafeed Mohammad. <a target="_blank" href="https://doi.org/10.1007/978-981-13-7564-4_39">“Enhancing the Classification Performance of Lower Back Pain Symptoms Using Genetic Algorithm-Based Feature Selection.”</a> Proceedings of International Joint Conference on Computational Intelligence.
 Springer Singapore, July 4, 2019. https://doi.org/10.1007/978-981-13-7564-4_39.</summary>

 <p style="color:#5F6A6A;font-size:14px;text-align:justify;padding:0 0 0 10px;margin:5px;">
 <b>Abstract:</b> Lower Back Pain (LBP) is one of the leading causes of disability around the world that affects several important parts of the human body such as the muscles, nerves, and bones of the back.
 The early diagnosis and proper treatment can only prevent acute LBP from infecting into chronic LBP.
 The aim of this study is to enhance the classification performance of LBP by identifying the most relevant feature subset from a broader feature space of an LBP dataset.
 To serve the aim, we have proposed a Genetic Algorithm (GA)-based feature selection approach that has been proved to significantly improve the classification performance of LBP.
 For the purpose of classification, we have used seven different classification algorithms, namely Logistic Regression, Ridge Regression, Gaussian Naive Bayes, Random Forest, Decision Tree, k-Nearest Neighbors (KNN), and Support Vector Machine (SVM).
 After applying our proposed GA-based feature selection approach along with the base classifiers, we have obtained a significant average increment in accuracy, precision, recall, f1-score, and AUC score by 3.1%, 0.64%, 4.37%, 2.64%, and 3.83% respectively.
 The k-Nearest Neighbors outperforms the other models with the highest accuracy (=85.2%), precision (=89.9%), and f1 score (=88.9%).